algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 );
 ```

-Now, to descend down the tree, we use `ffs` on that mask to get the correct child number and just call the `go` function we defined earlier:
+To descend down the tree, we use `ffs` on that mask to get the correct child number and just call the `go` function we defined earlier:

 ```c++
 int i = __builtin_ffs(mask) - 1;